Select Page

 This present world struggle is a battle of light against darkness, of justice and right dealing against selfishness and greed.
 Indehiscence and mawkish maunder will not equip us for our battle through life.
 Stern days are still ahead.
 Yet within these very portals is the cenote of learning.
 It is here where your strength could be reinforced.

-Source: Madame Chiang Kai-shek, Addresses Delivered Before the Senate of the United States and the House of Representatives on Thursday, February 18, 1943, together with Other Addresses Delivered During Her Visit to the United States, (Washington: US Government Printing Office) 1943, pp. 5-7.
+Source: Addresses Delivered Before the Senate of the United States and the House of Representatives on Thursday, February 18, 1943, together with Other Addresses Delivered During Her Visit to the United States, by Madame Chiang Kai-shek (Washington: US Government Printing Office, 1943), pp. 5-7.